Gyanendra Shah: Later life

-On 8 July 2019, the former king's birthday was observed by thousands of Nepalese who marked the occasion by marching to his private residence at Nirmal Niwas Palace.
-The rally was organized by The Main Civilian Birthday Celebration Committee, however, the former king refused to give audience to the crowd as he didn't celebrate his birthday in public due to the demise of his relatives.
+On 8 July 2019, the former King's birthday was observed by thousands of Nepalese who marked the occasion by marching to his private residence at Nirmal Niwas Palace.
+The rally was organized by the Main Civilian Birthday Celebration Committee.
+Gyanendra refused to meet with the crowd on the grounds that he did not celebrate his birthday in public due to the demise of his relatives.
 Therefore, the visitors wrote birthday wishes on registers kept at the Nirmal Niwas Palace.

-In July 2019, the former king summoned acclaimed political analyst Surendra K.C. where the two discussed the current political environment of the nation.
-In an interview with Nepal Aaja, KC remarked that the former king did not show any active interest to return to the throne or into politics.
-However, KC did note that the former monarch showed great concerns for the condition of the Nepalese in times of economic turmoil and political suppression.
+In July 2019, the former King summoned a political analyst Surendra K.C. and the two discussed the current political environment of the nation.
+In an interview with Nepal Aaja, KC remarked that the former King did not show any active interest to return to the throne or into politics.
+However, KC did note that the former monarch showed great concern for the condition of the Nepalese in times of economic turmoil and political suppression.
+In February 2023, the former king attended a public event in Jhapa district to call for the transformation of Nepal from a secular country into a Hindu kingdom.
+The event was attended by thousands of people.

-During a private party at Trisara restaurant in Durbarmarg, a picture taken of the former king dancing caused significant unrest and outcry, most notably from Maoist leader Prachanda and Prime Minister Oli.
-Critics and citizens alike condemned the remarks of the politicians criticizing the former king's private affairs.